AteneaV0204/AI-Descriptions/README.md

 # Inclusive AI Descriptions
 A WordPress plugin that generates accessible image descriptions for people with visual impairments using OpenAI's GPT-4 vision capabilities.
-This plugin was specifically created for [Fotografia USAL](https://fotografiadiscapacidad.usal.es/) to enhance accessibility in photography contests focused on disability awareness.
+This plugin was specifically created for [Fotografia Discapacidad INICO](https://fotografiadiscapacidad.usal.es/) to enhance accessibility in photography contests focused on disability awareness.

 ## Features
 - 🤖 AI-Powered Descriptions: Uses OpenAI's GPT-4 to generate detailed, context-aware image descriptions